ruimalheiro/ply-playground/README.md

 ----
 #### "Foo" Language Rules:
 * All commands end in `;`.
+* Variables are defined as: `x <- 5;`.
+* Variables are accessible in the current and children's scopes.
-* The variables are global, and they keep the type that was assigned to them when they were initialized.
+* Variables keep the type that was assigned to them when they were initialized.

 ----
 #### Valid program example: